 The course will be an in-depth study of a problem or topic not offered in a course within the iSchool or another academic unit of the University, and for which no feasible substitution can be made.
 Such a course ordinarily will culminate in one or more scholarly products.

-The faculty sponsor and the Graduate Advisor must determine that the need for the course stems from some special circumstances or opportunity.
+The faculty sponsor must determine that the need for the course stems from some special circumstances or opportunity.
 Acceptable proposals will provide specific information about the proposed study; whether the student is enrolling for one (181), two (281), or three (381) graduate credits; and the outcome, which should be a written report or other scholarly product.

 GUIDELINES: